Spinners/Spin.Swift/README.md

 As we saw, a Feedback is a wrapper around a side effect.
 Side effects, by definition, will need some dependencies to perform their work.
 Things like: a network service, some persistence tools, a cryptographic utility and so on.

-However, side effects signature don't allow to pass dependencies, only a state.
+However, the side effect signature doesn't allow to pass dependencies, only a state.
 How can we take those deps into account ?

 These are three possible technics: